 Alumni interview, Workforce manager, FIFA 2022 World Cup

 Six years ago, a young Thai/Belgian student named Nathalie was starting a new life at AMOS Paris.
-After a first year of Bachelor studying Science and Chemistry, she completely changed her mind and decided to come to AMOS to study Sports Business.
-Six years later, this young and promising individual, described as « very conscientious, engaged and always focused » by her ex-director Joanne Macrae, is working as Workforce Manager, in Qatar for the FIFA 2022 World Cup.
+After a first year of a Bachelor’s degree in science and chemistry, she completely changed her mind and decided to come to AMOS to study Sports Business.
+Six years later, this young and promising individual, described as “very conscientious, engaged and always focused” by her ex-director Joanne Macrae, is working as Workforce Manager in Qatar for the FIFA 2022 World Cup.

-For this young and ambitious woman, networking and volunteering experiences have paved the way to success.
-It was while volunteering for the Paris 7 World Rugby Series that she discovered her will to work in the sports industry, it was by volunteering in London that she found her passion for sporting events, and it is through a co-worker that she got in touch with her current employer.
-As she says, « your network is key, the world of sporting events is really small », and her experience proved her right.
+Networking and volunteering have paved the way to success for this ambitious young woman.
+It was while volunteering for the Paris 7 World Rugby Series that she discovered her wish to work in the sports industry.
+She discovered her passion for sporting events by volunteering in London, and she got in touch with her current employer through a co-worker.
+As she says, “your network is key, the world of sporting events is really small”, and her experience proved her right.

-A year ago this month, Nathalie arrived in Qatar and was getting ready to take part in the organisation of one of the World’s most famous sporting event: the FIFA World Cup.
+A year ago this month, Nathalie arrived in Qatar and was getting ready to take part in the organization of one of the world’s most famous sporting events: the FIFA World Cup.